As women of spirit and faith,

 This Parliament was buzzing with feminine energy.
 Everywhere we went people were talking about Earth-based spirituality, the Sacred Feminine, feminine principles, women’s leadership and women’s issues.
 Little pink buttons with the question ‘What happens when women lead?’ showed up sprinkled liberally among the 4,000+ attendees and there was a full page of workshops listed under the Program Cluster ‘Women in Leadership.

-As humanity is poised on the cusp of a powerful cultural shift into unity and oneness, it is imperative for women to fully take their place alongside men.
+As many of us feel a sense of urgency in the face of global challenges, it is imperative for women to fully take their place alongside men.
 The way we work as women adds to the wholeness of leadership and makes possible a new paradigm of balanced, responsible and caring global citizenship.
 In truth, we women are still learning individually and collectively how to effectively bring forth our leadership.
 The work of this organization is to support and nurture that learning at every level.